juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 == KDF
 The protocol relies on a _KDF_ function to add entropy to the user's _PIN_.
 When an expensive _KDF_ is utilized, this provides an additional layer of protection for low entropy PINs if a _threshold_ of realms were to be compromised.
 For this reason, we utilize _Argon2_ @Biryukov_Dinu_Khovratovich_2015.

 Determining the appropriate configuration parameters for Argon2 is highly dependent on the limitations of your client hardware.
-Additionally, since users may register and recover secrets across multiple devices a given user is specifically limited by the weakest device they expect to use.
-An intelligent client could potentially adjust a user's hashing strength based on the performance of their registered devices, assuming user devices only get more performant.
-This is of course not a valid assumption in many common cases.
+Additionally, since users may register and recover secrets across multiple devices, a given user is specifically limited by the weakest device they expect to use.
+An intelligent client could potentially adjust a user's hashing strength based on the performance of their registered devices.
+This only works if you can assure new devices for that user only get more performant, which may be difficult to guarantee.

 For the common case, we have evaluated performance across popular smartphones and browsers circa 2019 and defined the following recommended parameters: #footnote[Parts of this evaluation were performed in 2019 at the Signal Foundation as part of their Secure Value Recovery project.]
 - Utilize Argon2id to defend against timing and GPU attacks